pushandplay/cordova-plugin-apprate/README.md

 ```javascript
 AppRate.promptForRating(false);
 ```
-If false is present it will ignore usesUntilPrompt, promptAgainForEachNewVersion, and button logic, it will prompt every time.
+If false is not present it will ignore usesUntilPrompt, promptAgainForEachNewVersion, and button logic, it will prompt every time.

 #### Override dialog button callback ####